liimee/nothinglang/dguide.md

-Everything at the [browser version](https://github.com/liimee/nothinglang/blob/nothinglang/guide.md) is available at the deno version too.
+Everything at the [browser version](https://github.com/liimee/nothinglang/blob/nothinglang/guide.md) is supported at the deno version too.
 ___
 To run your code, use this command (make sure [Deno](https://deno.land) is installed)
 ```shell